joka-de/slass/README.md

 *License:* GNU GPLv3

 ## General
-This script will greatly ease the installation and management of three Arma3 servers including mods from the Steam workshop.</br></br>It is not a one-click-get-a-server script.
-Read this manual BEFORE you begin.
+This script will greatly ease the installation and management of three Arma3 servers including mods from the Steam workshop.</br></br>This is not a one-click-get-a-server script.
+Its usage is simple, but do yourself a favor and read this manual BEFORE you begin.
 Really.
 Basic knowledge of the linux command line usage is assumed.

 ## What it does
 The seelenlos Arma 3 Server Script